benedict-yuen/Code-Sample/README.md

 # Overview

-The purpose of this repository is to highlight my code and experiences from previous bioinformatics projects that relied on metagenomic data.
+I set up this repository containing examples of my code and experiences from previous bioinformatics projects to support my job search process.

 ## Workflows
 Each workflow has its own README with detailed instructions.
 Click on the links below for more information: